Tests and diagnosisBy Mayo Clinic staff

 - Prostate-specific antigen (PSA) test.
 A blood sample is drawn from a vein in your arm and analyzed for PSA, a substance that's naturally produced by your prostate gland.
 It's normal for a small amount of PSA to be in your bloodstream.
 However, if a higher than normal level is found, it may be an indication of prostate infection, inflammation, enlargement or cancer.

 PSA testing combined with DRE helps identify prostate cancers at their earliest stages, but studies haven't proved that these tests save lives.
-For that reason, there is much debate surrounding prostate cancer screening.
+For that reason, there is debate surrounding prostate cancer screening.

 Diagnosing prostate cancer